Wisdom for Living – a study of

 “Come back tomorrow, and then I’ll help you.”

-29 Don’t plot harm against your neighbor,
+29 Don’t plot harm against your

 for those who live nearby trust you.